GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 pck: to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression

-xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression or with normal compression
+xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression or with normal compression (excpet HUDSetup.xml)

 Recommended: MT Manager